Reserve Component Medical Reintegration

 2. Immediate Problems

-Any medical issues exposed during medical screening/separation physical and/or PDHA will be dealt with by the medical staff at NMPS.
+Any medical issues exposed during medical screening/separation physical and/or PDHA will be dealt with by the medical staff at ECRC.
 There issue can be handled in one of two ways:

 Resource Referral Tracking Manager (RRTM)

-Is a mechanism that allows IA Sailors to access healthcare benefits after leaving NMPS.
+Is a mechanism that allows IA Sailors to access healthcare benefits after leaving ECRC.
 The RRTM provides the following services:

-- tracks referrals placed by an NMPS Medical Provider
+- tracks referrals placed by an ECRC Medical Provider

 - aids Sailors in navigating the post-deployment healthcare system (TRICARE, MTFs, VA)